TikhonJelvis/website/drafts/Tree-Edit-Distance/index.md

 Memoization in general is a rich topic in Haskell.
 There are some very interesting approaches for memoizing functions over different sorts of inputs like Conal Elliott's [elegant memoization][elegant] or Luke Palmer's [memo combinators][combinators].

 The general idea is to take advantage of laziness and create a large data structure like a list or a tree that stores the results of the function.
 This data structure is defined circularly: recursive calls are replaced with references to other parts of the data structure.
-Pieces of the data structure only get evaluated as need and at most once---the actual memoization emerges naturally from the evaluation rules.
+Pieces of the data structure only get evaluated as needed and at most once---the actual memoization emerges naturally from the evaluation rules.
 A very illustrative (but slightly cliche) example is the memoized version of the Fibonacci function:

 ```haskell
 fib n = fibs !! n